-- Sick leave shall accumulate at the rate of ten (10) hours, for each full month of employment.
+- 1. Sick leave shall accumulate at the rate of ten (10) hours, for each full month of employment.
 Except; those employees who as of January 1, 2001, received twelve (12) hours for each full month of employment shall continue at that rate of accrual.
 Provided, not more than one thousand two hundred (1200) hours may be carried from one calendar year to the next. - 2.
-Except as hereinafter provided, to the extent accumulated, sick leave with pay shall be allowed an employee who is incapacitated due to sickness or injury, when, due to exposure to contagious disease, the presence of the employee may jeopardize the health of others, or when necessary for medical examination or treatment of the employee. - 3.
+Paid sick leave may be used in accordance with RCW 49.46.210 and RCW 49.76.030. - 3.
 Any sickness or injury for which an employee desires to take sick leave shall be immediately reported to the Sheriff or designee.
 The employee's immediate supervisor must approve sick leave.
-A certificate of a physician or other licensed medical practitioner must support sick leave taken in excess of three (3) consecutive working days, if requested by the Sheriff or designee. - 4.
+If the employee is incapacitated or physically unable to contact his or her supervisor, the employee will contact his or her supervisor as expeditiously as possible. - 4.
 Compensation for Accrued Sick Leave for PERS-Eligible Employees.

 Upon retirement, the employees covered under the Public Employees Retirement System (PERS) shall receive payment for 50% of all sick leave accrued prior to January 1, 1984, based upon the rate of pay at the time of retirement.
 All sick leave taken shall reduce the sick leave most recently accrued.
 If at any time the balance of an employee's sick leave accrued prior to January 1, 1984 is reduced, it may not be replenished for the purposes of sick leave payout.
-Upon the death of an employee covered under the PERS system, the beneficiary shall receive payment for all sick leave accrued prior to January 1, 1984, based upon the employee's base rate of pay at the time of death. - 5.
+Upon the death of an employee covered under the PERS system, the beneficiary shall receive payment for all sick leave accrued prior to January 1, 1984, based upon the employee's base rate of pay at the time of death.
+Sick Leave payment shall be made in accordance with Appendix D, HRA VEBA. - 5.
 Compensation for Accrued Sick Leave for LEOFF-Eligible Employees.
 Upon retirement, employees who are members of the Law Enforcement Officers' and Firefighters Retirement Plan (LEOFF) will receive payment for fifty (50) percent of accumulated sick leave based upon the rate of pay at the time of retirement.
-Upon the death of an employee covered under the LEOFF system, the employee's beneficiary will receive payment for all accumulated sick leave based upon the time of death. - 6.
-To the extent accumulated, sick and other accrued leave with pay shall be allowed when an employee must care for the employee's spouse/domestic partner, parent, grant-parent or parent-in-law with a serious health condition or a health emergency; any such sick leave taken shall be subject to the provisions of Article III, Section C.2., above.
-Note: Domestic partners are covered under the Sick Leave provisions of this Section.
-In order to qualify for this provision, an Employee's domestic partner must be registered with the Washington State Registry for Domestic Partners, and employees must show verification of such registry, upon request by the Kitsap County Personnel Division.

-- 7. Except as hereinafter provided, to the extent accumulated, sick and other accrued leave with pay shall be allowed to care for a child of the employee under the age of eighteen (18) or eighteen years of age or older and incapable of self-care because of a mental or physical disability, with a health condition that requires treatment or supervision; provided, any such sick leave taken shall be subject to the provisions of Article III, Section C.2., above. - 8.
+The total payment of eligible sick leave cash-out upon retirement shall be made in accordance with Appendix , HRA VEBA.
+Upon the death of an employee covered under the LEOFF system, the employee's beneficiary will

+- receive payment for all accumulated sick leave based upon the employee's base rate of pay at the time of death. - 6.
 Employees separated from employment for reasons other than retirement or death, do not receive sick leave pay.
 Each January, an employee may, at their option, convert their previous calendar year's accumulated and unused sick leave to annual leave on a 10 to 1 ratio.
 (As an example, if the employee earned twelve (12) days of sick leave in a calendar year and used no sick leave, they could convert the twelve (12) days to 1.2 days of annual leave).
 If an employee chooses to convert sick leave, the annual leave must be used within the calendar year.
 Under no circumstances shall an employee receive cash payment for converted leave on the books.
 Employees must submit requests for conversion to the employing department on or before January 31.